eomielan/tcp-over-udp/README.md

-# TCP over UDP
+# Transmission Control Protocol (TCP) over User Datagram Protocol (UDP)

 ## Overview

-This project uses UDP (User Datagram Protocol) to implement our own version of TCP (Transmission Control Protocol).
+This project uses UDP to implement our a custom TCP-like protocol to send files between two host nodes in a network.
 Our implementation is able to:

 - Tolerate packet drops
 - Allow other concurrent connections a fair chance